Bridge to the Sun

 “Clearly written tale of patriotism and resilience...stories of Japanese Americans who waged a war against racial prejudice at home and fascism abroad.”

-Bruce Henderson is the author of more than twenty nonfiction books, including a #1 New York Times bestseller that was made into a network miniseries.
+Bruce Henderson is the author of more than thirty nonfiction books, including a #1 New York Times bestseller that was made into a network miniseries.
 His books have been published in more than a dozen countries.
 His latest book is Bridge to the Sun: The Secret Role of the Japanese Americans Who Fought in the Pacific in World War II.

 About Bridge to the Sun